Chemical Bonding and Shapes of Molecules

 Nanotechnology

-Chemical bonding principles guide the assembly and manipulation of atoms and molecules at the nanoscale.
+Chemical bonding principles guide the assembly and manipulation of atoms and molecules at the nanoscale, enabling the creation of novel nanomaterials and devices.

 Conclusion